Trade and Investment

 Participants:

-• Franz-Josef Murr, Regional Head of Asia
+• Franz-Josef Murr, Financial Institutions, Regional Head of Asia

 Sustainability is a topic of focus for countries across the globe, presenting myriad challenges but also potential opportunities.
 How are China and South Korea approaching the green transition?